Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: Characterization of Incentive Strategies for Stochastic Symmetric Stackelberg Games.

 Recall that our interest lies in finding incentive strategies for the leader, that are leader-optimal and induce a Stackelberg equilibrium.
 Theorem \ref{the:symmetric}(i) only addresses symmetry of a leader-optimal solution; part (ii) implies the existence of symmetric approximate pure Nash best response strategies among the followers for permutation-invariant strategies of the leader.
 In our proof, we first utilize Lusin's theorem and Tietze's extension theorem (see \cite[Theorem 7.5.2]{Dud02} and \cite[Theorem 4.1]{Tietze}) to show that leader's strategies can be assumed to be continuous in the actions of the followers under the dynamic information structure.
 Then, for such continuous symmetric strategies of the leader, we show that there exists a symmetric mixed Nash best response of the followers, where followers can independently randomize among their strategies.
 Finally, we use a denseness argument under a suitable topology, similar to the one used in \cite{milgrom1985distributional}, to establish that there exists an approximate pure Nash best response for the followers.

 While Theorem \ref{the:symmetric}(ii) provides the existence of symmetric approximate Nash responses of the followers, an additional challenge remains to extend the result to establish the existence of symmetric Stackelberg equilibria.
-Note that the symmetric (approximate) Nash best response strategies of the followers may not constitute the {\it best-case} Nash equilibria (and/or {\it worst-case}) from the leader's perspective.
+Note that the symmetric (approximate) Nash best response strategies of the followers may not constitute the {\it best-case} Nash equilibrium (or the {\it worst-case}) from the leader's perspective.
 Consequently, it becomes difficult to establish that these strategies yield an incentive strategy in the optimistic (or pessimistic) sense.
 One way to guarantee the same is uniqueness of the Nash best response.
 Establishing uniqueness of the response requires stronger conditions.
 These intricacies of the Nash response set $R(\gamma^{0})$ do not arise when there is only one follower (i.e., $N=1$), which has been analyzed in \cite{bacsar1984affine}.
 Uniqueness of (optimal) best response strategies for the single follower case can be established under mild conditions (strict convexity of the follower's cost).
 In the following, in the absence of uniqueness, we provide sufficient conditions under which a symmetric Nash best response strategy in fact constitutes an {optimistic} Stackelberg equilibrium.

-In the following, we use Theorem \ref{the:symmetric} and an argument similar to the one used in \cite{bacsar1984affine} to arrive at an existence and characterization result for symmetric Stackelberg-incentive equilibrium strategies for $\mathcal{P}_{N}$, a proof of which can be found in Appendix \ref{sec:C}.
-We first introduce the following assumption. \begin{assumption} \begin{enumerate}[label=(\roman*)] \item [(i)] $c$ and $\Lambda$ are such that $\tilde{c}(\omega_{0}, u^{0:N}):=c(\omega_{0}, u^{0}, \Lambda(u^{1:N}))$ is jointly strictly convex in $u^{0:N}$.
+Following Theorem \ref{the:symmetric}, there exists an approximate symmetric leader-optimal strategy for the leader with an approximate symmetric Nash best response among followers.
+In the following, we start with this approximate symmetric leader-optimal strategy and use an argument similar to the one used in \cite{bacsar1984affine} to arrive at an existence and characterization result for symmetric Stackelberg-incentive equilibrium strategies for $\mathcal{P}_{N}$, a proof of which can be found in Appendix \ref{sec:C}.
+We first introduce the following assumption. \begin{assumption} \begin{enumerate}[label=(\roman*)] \item [(i)] $c$ and $\Lambda$ are such that $\tilde{c}(\omega_{0}, u^{0:N}):=c\left(\omega_{0}, u^{0}, \Lambda(u^{1:N})\right)$ is jointly strictly convex in $u^{0:N}$.